Pupil Premium Funding

 Free School Meals

 It is extremely important that all parents/carers of children eligible for Free School Meals (FSM) do register (even if you then choose to not take the meals) as this grant enables us to provide extra resources for children.
-If you think you may be eligible for Free School Meals, we would urge you to complete an application form via Medway Council.
+If you think you may be eligible for Free School Meals, we would urge you to complete an application form via Kent County Council.

 Please click on the relevant documents below to view pupil premium information: